Worker classification and AB 5 FAQS (Frequently Asked Questions)

 A California resident taxpayer, who is an employee for California tax purposes, is required to report income from all sources, including wage income, on their Form 540.

-Although AB 5 may have an impact on who is required to file a Form 1099, it did not change the reporting requirements for Form 1099s.
-A hiring entity does not have to file the IRS Form 1099-MISC or 1099-K separately with the Franchise Tax Board if they file the IRS Form 1099-MISC or 1099-K through the Internal Revenue Code Federal/State Filing Program.
+Although AB 5 and Labor Code sections 2775-2787 may have an impact on who is required to file a Form 1099, it did not generally change the reporting requirements for Form 1099s.
+A hiring entity does not have to file the IRS Form 1099-MISC, 1099-NEC, or 1099-K separately with the Franchise Tax Board if they file the IRS Form 1099-MISC, 1099-NEC, or 1099-K through the Internal Revenue Service Combined Federal/State Filing Program.
 The Internal Revenue Service will forward the Form to the Franchise Tax Board.
+Visit Information returns for filing instructions.

-The payor is not required to file the Form 1099-K or 1099-MISC with California and would file the form with the Internal Revenue Service.
-The payor would be required to report information on the Form 1099-K or 1099-MISC in accordance with the federal Form 1099 filing requirements.
+The payor is not required to file the Form 1099-K, 1099-MISC, or 1099-NEC with California but would file the form with the Internal Revenue Service.
+The payor would be required to report information on the Form 1099-K, 1099-MISC, or 1099-NEC in accordance with the federal Form 1099 filing requirements.

 Sections 401 through 424 of the Internal Revenue Code provide rules regarding deferred compensation plans, included the qualification rules regarding employer provided pension plans.
 California, pursuant to Section 17501 of the Revenue and Taxation Code, automatically conforms to Sections 401 through 424 of the Internal Revenue Code and any modifications to those code sections.
 Thus, California would follow the federal determination if a pension plan is a qualified plan.
 Therefore, if a pension plan is a qualified plan under the Internal Revenue Code, the pension plan would be considered a qualified plan for the purposes of the Revenue and Taxation Code.